||Head of NCOA Facilities Operations Arizona

 - Supports other activities at the discretion of the Head of Facilities Operations, NCOA.

-- B.S. in Civil Engineering or related field and professional engineer certification.
+- B.S. in an Engineering discipline or related field, and extensive professional development in Facilities Management area.

-- Minimum seven years’ facilities maintenance experience with demonstrated managerial advancement.
+- Minimum seven years’ facilities operations and maintenance experience with demonstrated managerial advancement.

 - Experience leading multi-million dollar contracts and subcontracts.